 It was a day of chaos and cruelty.
 Personal liberties were being denied...
-Lawabiding, hard-working citizens were being preyed on - oppressed and robbed.
+Law-abiding, hard-working citizens were being preyed on - oppressed and robbed.

-Rather than extend a helping hand, people were turning on one another - and especially the most vulnerable of the society... the poor and needy - and the strangers (the undocumented workers of the day).
+Rather than extend a helping hand, the people were turning on one another - and especially the most vulnerable of the society... the poor and needy - and the strangers (the undocumented workers of their day).

 And God's solution to the problem was a man!

-Not a committee, or focus group, or funding for more education, or a movement, or a revolution, or a new program, or new laws, or a new president...
+Not a committee, or a study group, or funding for more education, or a movement, or a revolution, or a new program, or new laws, or a new political party...
 God knew the real answer was a man, or men, who would take responsibility - who would build walls for the people around them, and stand in the gap for others.

 God sought for such a man - as He says, "that I should not destroy..."
-Here's what I believe, if we're to arrest and stave off God's coming judgment on our nation, we also need men who'll rise up and be men!
+Here's what I believe, if we're to arrest and stave off God's coming judgment on our nation, we also need men who will rise up and be men!